 I’ve bought and recommended this book to numerous people over the years, and yes, it checks all the boxes when it comes to beautiful illustrations.

 Children Just Like Me: Celebrations!

 by Anabel Kindersley

 What I love about these books (there are several in the series) is that it features photos of real kids.
 So the children can really relate to the images.

-Barnabas and Anabel Kindersley have put together this beautiful book that captures the color, vibrancy, and uniqueness of children’s festivals around the world.
-For 12 months they traveled to different countries across the globe so they could hear stories from children about their own celebrations or those events where families come together.
+Barnabas and Anabel Kindersley have put together this beautiful book that captures the colour, vibrancy, and uniqueness of children’s festivals around the world.
+For 12 months they travelled to different countries across the globe so they could hear stories from children about their own celebrations or those events where families come together.
 There are tons of stunning photos with captions containing small bits of information for readers who wish to learn more as well!

-This is a great read – it’s more of a dip in and out the type of book rather than reading it cover to cover.
+This is a great read – it’s more of a dip in and out of the type of book rather than reading it cover to cover.
 Works well with project work.

 Celebrations Around the World: The Fabulous Celebrations you Won’t Want to Miss